Solarpack shares soar on $1 billion bid from EQT

 EQT said in a statement its offer was conditional on reaching minimum acceptance of 75% plus one share and that it aimed to delist Solarpack if the bid was successful.

-Owners of 51% of Solarpack stock have already signed binding agreements to sell, the Swedish fund said.
+Owners of 51% of Solarpack stock have already signed binding agreements to sell, according to a document filed to the Spanish stock exchange.

+Chief executive and co-founder Pablo Burgos, who agreed to sell his 8% stake in the company and stay on at the helm after the takeover, told Reuters he expected EQT to be a good partner.

+“This is about opening a new phase for Solarpack in which we think an investor with EQT’s profile can bring lots of good things to the company,” Burgos said.

 Founded in 2005, Solarpack floated on the stock market in 2018.
 Its expansion plans include projects in the United States and other Latin American markets.